pius/tamarind/README.txt

 Note that this release is not intended for production use.
 Please consider all pre-1.0 releases "developer" releases.

+Oh, and where does the name come from?
+Well, the Old Testament, Koran, and Torah refer to the Tree of Knowledge in the Garden of Eden as a Tamarind tree.
+(Book of Enoch 31:4).

 ==Installation

 When Tamarind is ready for production use, the gem will be published on Rubyforge.
 Developers who'd like to use it now